Tips to Become More Active

 Ways to Increase Your Activity

 When getting started, keep in mind any increase in activity is good for your health.
-You might not reach your goals right away but you are still making progress.
+You might not reach your goals right away but you're still making progress.
+Here are some ways to get moving:

-- Add more walking.
+- Add more walking where you can.
 For instance, walk while talking on the phone or waiting for your kids.
-Walk your dog more.
-Take the stairs, add more trips back and forth, walk your grocery cart back to the store, or park farther away from your destination.
+Take the stairs, walk your grocery cart back to the store, or park farther away from your destination.
 Take a short walk after meals.

-- Add more movement around the house.
-Do chores like vacuuming or dusting.
-Go outside to garden, sweep, or play with the kids.
+- Add more activity around the house.
+Chores like vacuuming and dusting will get you up and moving.
+Go outside to garden, sweep or play with the kids.

 Try Tracking Your Daily Steps

-- Make a list of physical activities you enjoy and find times to fit them in your week.
+- Make a list of activities you like and schedule time for them each week.

 - Find an activity buddy and make regular plans with them.

-- Set small, reasonable goals.
-Nobody expects you to climb a mountain tomorrow.
-Choose a goal that seems easy to meet.
+Make sure that you're beginning with small, reasonable goals.
+Nobody expects you to climb a mountain tomorrow!

 - Challenges will come up.
 When possible, have a backup plan.
-For example, plan for indoor activities when it is rainy or too hot outside.
+For example, plan for indoor activities when it's rainy or too hot to go outside.

 Sutter Resources